KrabCode/dodger/readme.md

 **DIAGNOSTICS**

 * make a line on top of screen that displays current velocities
 * make the diagnostics togglable with a key
+* include some hotkeys to modify values (score, velocities for balancing)

 **BALANCE**